 In 2016, Tammy was the leader of the Tri-University Library Services Platform selection committee for all three Arizona Universities (ASU, U of A and NAU).
 She led the request for proposal (RFP) process, successfully navigated security and risk assessment reviews, and collaborated with the Tri-University committee to evaluate and select products.
 She was responsible for negotiating a favorable contract for a new library services platform for all three Universities in order to improve workflow efficiencies, streamline circulation, and improve collaboration.
-Currently, she is the project manager for implementation of library services platform (Alma, Primo, and Leganto) for ASU Library.
+Tammy was also the project manager for implementation of library services platform (Alma and Primo) for ASU Library.

 Education: M.S., Information Science (University of North Carolina at Chapel Hill); B.A., History, Cum Laude (University of Arizona).

-User-Interface Design, Usability, Discovery Systems, Web Development, Human-Computer Interaction, Online Instruction, Gaming, Privacy in Academic Libraries
+UX Research, User-Interface Design, Usability, Discovery Systems, Digital Repositories, Linked Open Data, Voice Search Optimization, Web Development, Human-Computer Interaction, Online Instruction, Gaming, Privacy in Academic Libraries

 Tammy has published articles, book chapters and conference proceedings with the Association of College and Research Libraries (ACRL), Library Technology Reports, LOEX, and Reference Services Review.
 She has been an invited speaker and presenter at numerous national conferences, including the Internet Librarian, Computers in Libraries, Special Libraries Association (SLA), American Library Association's Annual (ALA) Conference, Library & Information Technology Association (LITA), and others.
 She also participated in the very first presentation at DrupalCon about Drupal in libraries.